schombert/Project-Alice/docs/multiplayer_technical.md

 ### Notification commands

 `notify_player_joins` - Tells the clients that a player has joined, marks the `source` nation as player-controlled.
+When a player joins, all other players in the lobby (including the host) will fully reset, then reload their gamestate.
+Currently this is done so that there is no "lingering" data left behind after reloading their own state.
+This is to futureproof it against even minor mistakes/changes in contributions which can easily breka sync if state is not fully reset first.
 `notify_player_pick_nation` - Picks a nation, this is useful for example on the lobby where players are switching nations constantly, IF the `source` is invalid (i.e a `dcon::nation_id{}`) then it refers to the current local player nation of the client, this is useful to set the "temporal nation" on the lobby so that clients can be identified by their nation automatically assigned by the server.
 Otherwise the `source` is the client who requested to pick a nation `target` in `data.nation_pick.target`.
 `notify_save_loaded` - Updates the session checksum, used to check discrepancies between clients and hosts that could hinder gameplay and throw it into an invalid state.
 Following it comes an `uint32_t` describing the size of the save stream, and the save stream itself!
 Keep in mind that the client will automatically reload their state first before loading the save
 `notify_player_kick` - When kicking a player, it is disconnected, but allowed to rejoin.